Applications are open for the 2019 academic year.

 Prospective parents and students understand and accept the school’s philosophy and expectations in terms of curriculum and community life.

-Where school reports or parents identify that a child has needs above and beyond the normal expectation, parents will have the opportunity to discuss this with the Principal at the time of applying to ensure that provision is available to meet the student’s needs.
+Where school reports or parents identify that a child has needs above and beyond the normal expectation, parents will have the opportunity to discuss this with the Admissions Manager at the time of applying to ensure that provision is available to meet the student’s needs.

 It is in your child’s best interests to fully disclose any learning support needs or other special requirements so the school can arrange an appropriate plan of action.
 You should supply any documentation that details your child’s requirements.